 - Ginger Richardson (VP for Education and Outreach, Santa Fe Institute)

 - B. Max Grad

 - Bot & Rose Design, Portland, OR

-Supported by the John Templeton Foundation as part of a grant to the Santa Fe Institute.
+Supported by the John Templeton Foundation as part of a grant to the Santa Fe Institute, and by user donations.